The Race to Remember

 $25, $30 on race day.

-Age group awards will be based on chip time, overall winners and first master: male and female, on gun time.
+Age group awards will be based on chip time and Top Male/Female and Masters will be based on gun time.

 Friday, September 13, 12pm–6pm